awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 {{%expand "3.
 How can you check which instances have been launched using the Spot purchasing model and which ones using the On-Demand?" %}}

-To describe one or more instances we use `describe-fleets`.
-To retrieve all the Spot Instances that have been launched by the EC2 Fleet, we apply two filters: `instance-lifecycle` set to `spot` to retrieve only Spot Instances and the custom tag `aws:ec2:fleet-id` that must be set to $FLEET_ID.
+To describe one or more instances you use `describe-fleets`.
+To retrieve all the Spot Instances that have been launched by the EC2 Fleet, you apply two filters: `instance-lifecycle` set to `spot` to retrieve only Spot Instances and the custom tag `aws:ec2:fleet-id` that must be set to $FLEET_ID.

 {{% notice note %}}
 When launching instances using an EC2 Fleet, EC2 Fleet automatically adds a tag to the instances with a key of aws:ec2:fleet-id and a value of the fleet id.
-We are going to use that tag to retrieve the instances that were launched by the EC2 Fleet we just created.
+You are going to use that tag to retrieve the instances that were launched by the EC2 Fleet you just created.
 {{% /notice %}}

 ```bash